Why Do Deer Jump In Front Of Cars?

 It’s not like deer are normally drawn to autos or anything.
 However, some certain rational ideas and actions may be linked to this deer’s behaviour.

-Reasons Why Deer Jump In Front Of Cars
+Reasons Why Deer Jump in Front of Cars

 1. Casual Crossing